 On the way to Lemesos, I circled Larnaka’s Salt Pond, now muddy-brown in color.
 During the winter it fills with rainwater, attracting flamingos and other wild birds.
 In the summer, the water dries up, the birds move on and all that is left is a crusty layer of white salt.
 For centuries, salt was harvested from the lakebed.
 Numerous flamingos were bottom feeding in the pond while I visited the famous Hala Sultan Tekke mosque.

 At a restaurant in Lemesos, I spoke with the manager, a British ex-pat, who hasn’t been home for twenty-four years.
-An estimated sixty-thousand British live in Cyprus.
-They are attracted by the weather, the low crime, the low prices.
-Of course, they used to own the place in 1914-1960 and they still maintain a couple of military bases on the island.
+An estimated sixty thousand British live in Cyprus.
+They are attracted by the weather, the low crime, and the low prices.
+Of course, they used to own the place in 1914–1960 and they still maintain a couple of military bases on the island.

 When I asked him about “that state up north,” he quickly changed the subject.
 “I’m not political,” he said, hinting at advice I should follow.